RH3D/RH3D.xyz_docs/pages/virtu.md

 - Linear rails on all axes.
 - Belt driven Z axis with a 2.5:1 reduction, no leadscrew artifacts, higher speeds, less maintenance.
 - Three independent Z motors and kinematic mounts for automated bed tilt adjustment.
-- Original Ender 3 bed with kinematic mounts allow for natural expansion during heating, reducing warp.
+- OG Ender 3 bed with kinematic mounts allow for natural expansion during heating, reducing warp.
 - PSU in the base for lower center of gravity, spacious rear compartment for DIN-rail organization.

 #### THE V-ION TOOLHEAD